Hello and Welcome to Autism at Home

 The specialised play therapy in Autism at Home is primarily focused on socialisation, helping your child to socially interact and communicate.
 The other skills we can then teach your child will have much more value if your child is able to use them socially.
 Also, by increasing your child’s motivation to interact with people, encouraging them to learn skills from others will be much quicker and easier.

-The primary goals for the programme are usually centred around: eye contact; attention and participation; flexibility and communication.
+The primary goals for the programme are usually centred around socialisation.
 Through motivational play your child can enjoy interacting and learning from others.

 • The mind-set